rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Block quotes

-Block quotes are designed for quoting text from other sources to include in your documentation.
+Block quotes are for quoting text from other sources to include in your documentation.
 Examples of block quotes in markdown would be:

 ```text
 > **an item** - A description of that item